PluribusDigital/open-fda/README.md

 1. Developers modify the app locally and push to GitHub (source control/configuration management).
 2. A push triggers CircleCI to grab the code and execute steps per the `circle.yml` file.
 This includes:
-  1. Building a server from the `Dockerfile`
+  1. Building a server from the `Dockerfile`;
-  2. Installing all dependencies (see [doc/dependency_management](doc/dependency_management.md) ).
+  2. Installing all dependencies (see [doc/dependency_management](doc/dependency_management.md) );
-  3. Building the database
+  3. Building the database; and
   4. Running all tests.
-3. If all steps pass, CircleCI deploys the docker image.
+3. If all steps pass, CircleCI deploys the Docker image.
-4. CircleCI pushes a new application to AWS Elastic Beanstalk referencing the newly built docker image.
+4. CircleCI pushes a new application to AWS Elastic Beanstalk referencing the newly built Docker image.
 Beanstalk launches the application – bringing in application secrets from an S3 bucket.
 5. New Relic supports continuous monitoring, tracking performance issues, errors, etc.
 6. Alerts are sent via Slack and/or email to notify developers of issues.